 To her family, Mary Kate was a compassionate caregiver, cheerleader, listening ear, dog lover, avid rose and tomato gardener, witty pun enthusiast, and the ultimate pound cake baker.
 She will be dearly missed.

 A memorial service will be held Saturday, June 15, 2019 at 2:30 p.m. at Christ Lutheran Church on Providence Road in Charlotte.
 The family will receive friends following the service.
-In lieu of flowers, please consider making a donation to Christ Lutheran Church or Maggie Lu’s Safe Haven Rescue.To send flowers to the family of Mary Kate Cline, please visit Tribute Store
+In lieu of flowers, please consider making a donation to Christ Lutheran Church or Maggie Lu’s Safe Haven Rescue.To send flowers to the family or plant a tree in memory of Mary Kate Cline, please visit Tribute Store